16 Top Tips for Camping with Kids and Loving It!

 Practice pitching your tent before you go so you know what you’re doing while you are in WIFI range.
 Our Zempire tent has instructions in the storage pocket of the bag, but I much prefer watching videos, it makes more sense to me that way.
 So a good option is to set it up at home to iron out the kinks and make sure you know exactly what you are doing, while you have WIFI or can call for help

-Involve the kids: Get them to pack a bag, or help bang in the pegs, set up the tables/chairs/bedding, time how long it takes you etc
+Involve the kids: Get them to pack a bag, or help bang in the pegs, set up the quality camping chairs/tables/bedding, time how long it takes you etc

 2. Purchase a tent that is easy and suits your needs

 We were kindly gifted a Zempire TXL Pro tent, designed here in New Zealand and it is the easiest family tent I have ever put up.
 In fact, as the tent is inflatable, I can put it up completely on my own.
 Not a bad feat for a family sized tent that I can stand up in, as well as has 4 bedrooms and lounge and awning area.
 It is easily the best family camping tent we have ever had and has made camping with kids so much easier.